Sarah Joy Brown

-Sarah Joy Brown, sometimes credited simply as Sarah Brown (born February 18, 1975), is an American actress.
+Sarah Joy Brown, sometimes credited simply as Sarah Brown, is an American actress.
 She is perhaps best known for originating the role of Carly Corinthos on the American daytime drama General Hospital from 1996 to 2001.
 For the role, she won three Daytime Emmy Awards.
 In 2008, she returned to General Hospital in a different role, Claudia Zacchara.
 She exited General Hospital once again in 2009 and began appearing on The Bold and the Beautiful in the newly created role of Aggie Jones.

 Brown appeared as Madison James on Days of Our Lives from October 2011 until the character's death in August 2012.

-Early life and career
+Career

-Brown was born in Eureka, California to parents David and Pamela Brown.
-She attended the Los Angeles County High School for the Arts as a theatre major.
-Her acting career began at the age of 19, when she was cast as Kaitlin Star on Saban's syndicated action adventure science fantasy series VR Troopers.
+Brown's acting career began at the age of 19, when she was cast as Kaitlin Star on Saban's syndicated action adventure science fantasy series VR Troopers.

 In 1996, she made a guest appearance in a 3-part episode of Power Rangers Zeo playing Heather Thompson, a girl who has a crush on the Red Ranger's secret identity, Tommy Oliver, but it never led anywhere.
 An article in FOX Kids Magazine claimed a member of the VR Troopers cast would be quitting the series to become a part of the Power Rangers cast; however, the aforementioned Zeo three-parter and Brad Hawkins voicing the Gold Ranger prior to the return of Austin St. John as Jason Lee Scott is the closest anything like this ever came to happening.

 In April 1996, Brown originated the role Carly Corinthos on the American ABC soap opera General Hospital.

 Brown "quickly became an overnight sensation" and received three Daytime Emmy Awards for her portrayal of Carly.
 She won for Outstanding Younger Actress in 1997 and 1998, was nominated in 1999, and won again for Outstanding Supporting Actress in 2000.

 In 2010, she received her first Daytime Emmy nomination in the Lead Actress category for her work as Claudia Zacchara.
 Brown appeared on the cover of Soap Opera Digest 19 times during her run in the role, and won two Soap Opera Digest Awards in 1998 (Younger Lead Actress) and 2000 (Favorite Actress).
 She departed the series in April 2001.